Vierde Divisie: Background

-The league is divided into two sections: Saturday and Sunday.
-This is a result of the traditional pillarisation (verzuiling), the segregation of Dutch society.
+The league was divided into two sections: Saturday and Sunday.
+This was a result of the traditional pillarisation (verzuiling), the segregation of Dutch society.
 The Saturday clubs are mainly Protestant Christian clubs, who were not allowed to play on Sunday.
 The Sunday clubs were in general Catholic and working class clubs, whose players had to work on Saturday and therefore could only play on Sunday.
-Although the pillarisation ended in the 1960s and 1970s, the clubs and the league have maintained this division.
-The Saturday Hoofdklasse and the Sunday Hoofdklasse are divided into two leagues each since the 2016–17 season:
+Although the pillarisation ended in the 1960s and 1970s, the clubs and the league maintained this division until 2023.
+The Saturday Hoofdklasse and the Sunday Hoofdklasse were divided into two leagues each from the 2016–17 to 2022–23 seasons: